AdobeDocs/commerce-pwa-studio/src/pages/metapackages/open-source/index.md

 -  Run a Magento installation with additional modules.
 -  Develop locally using the standard git workflow.

-Please enure all of the required modules are enabled when you run `bin/magento module:status`.
-For assistance on how to do that, [follow the docs on how to enable modules](https://developer.adobe.com/commerce/php/development/build/component-management/).
+Make sure that all of the required modules are enabled when you run `bin/magento module:status`.
+See, [Enable or disable a component](https://developer.adobe.com/commerce/php/development/build/component-management/) in the _PHP Developer Guide_ for instructions.
 The following modules should now be enabled:

 ```terminal